 if $b = 0$ or $p = 0$ or $\frac{\sqrt{b+1}}{\sqrt{b+1}+1} \le p \le 1$.
 On the other hand, if $0 < p < \frac{\sqrt{b+1}}{\sqrt{b+1}+1}$ and $b > 0$, then

 where the first line follows by Proposition~\ref{propTightSwapBudgetLnDb1} and the second line by the identity $d(k) = \floor{\tfrac{k!}{e}+\tfrac{1}{2}}$.
 The second term inside the logarithm

-has a numerator which decreases with $b$ and a denominator which increases.
+has a numerator that decreases with $b$ and a denominator that increases.
 Hence this term is monotonically decreasing.
 The first term inside the logarithm $\frac{(b+1)^2}{b(b-1)}$ has negative first derivative and hence is also decreasing.
 Therefore, $f(b)$ is monotonically decreasing.
 Moveover, $f(b)$ is positive and converges to zero because both terms inside the logarithm are greater than one and converge to one. \end{proof}

 \begin{proposition} Suppose $p = 0$ and $\abs{\mathscr H}, \abs{\mathscr S} \ge 2$.
 Then there exists $\D_0 \in \DSwap$ such that $C(\xd) \ne C(\xd')$ for some $\xd, \xd' \in \D_0$.
-Hence the PSA does not satisfy \SpecSwapProdGen\ for any finite $\epsilon_{\mathcal D_0}$ and any such $\D_0$. \end{proposition}
+Hence, the PSA does not satisfy \SpecSwapProdGen\ for any finite $\epsilon_{\mathcal D_0}$ and any such $\D_0$. \end{proposition}